HydroKirby/spirit-purger/res/README.txt

 Larry Resnik
 Lucy Halliwell-Smith

+> Music
+Matt Carey

 [ Copyright ]
-Spririt Purger is released under the New BSD licence.
+Spirit Purger is released under the New BSD licence.
+Copyright 2011-2014

 Bitstream Vera Fonts are licenced under the Bitstream Vera Fonts Copyright.
 The copyright can be found at this web page.